nikitakent/solana-ecosystem/README.md

 This Analysis comprises of multiple parts, to be added in time.

+## Chapters

 Published:
-**Part One:** The Validators
+**Part One:** The Validators (2024/08/21)

 Upcoming:
 **Part Two:** JITO Labs & MEV
 **Part Three:** Fee Burning

+## Suggestions

-For suggestions and corrections, please do not hesistate to submit an Issue.
+For suggestions or corrections of the analysis, please submit an Issue request.
+It would be much appreciated.